IQTLabs/packet_cafe/deployment/macos.md

  Only some paths are allowed to be mounted with Docker on macOS, make sure to use one that is allowed, for example a path in your home directory: `~/packet_cafe_data`
 {% endhint %}

-Once a path has been picked for the data to live build and start Packet Café \(from the repository directory\):
+Once a path has been picked for the data to live, build and start Packet Café \(from the repository directory\):

 ```text
 docker-compose pull
 docker-compose up -d --build && docker-compose rm -f
 ```

-Once it has finished, check the for the `healthy` status of the containers:
+Once it has finished, check for the `healthy` status of the containers:

 ```text
 $ docker ps